-Epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, varicella, and many other viral diseases of the cornea and conjunctiva.
+MAXITROL® (neomycin and polymyxin B sulfates and dexamethasone ophthalmic ointment) is contraindicated in epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, varicella, and many other viral diseases of the cornea and conjunctiva.
 Mycobacterial infection of the eye.
 Fungal diseases of ocular structures.
-Hypersensitivity to a component of the medication.
+MAXITROL (neomycin and polymyxin B sulfates and dexamethasone ophthalmic ointment) is also contraindicated in individuals with known or suspected hypersensitivity to a component of the medication.
 (Hypersensitivity to the antibiotic component occurs at a higher rate than for other components.)

-The initial prescription and renewal of the medication order beyond 8 g should be made by a physician only after examination of the patient with the aid of magnification, such as a slit lamp biomicroscopy and, where appropriate, fluorescein staining.
+The initial prescription and renewal of the medication order beyond 8 g of MAXITROL® (neomycin and polymyxin B sulfates and dexamethasone ophthalmic ointment) should be made by a physician only after examination of the patient with the aid of magnification, such as a slit lamp biomicroscopy and, where appropriate, fluorescein staining.

 In the mouse, corticosteroids produce fetal resorptions and a specific abnormality, cleft palate.
 In the rabbit, corticosteroids have produced fetal resorptions and multiple abnormalities involving the head, ears, limbs, palate, etc.

 There are no adequate or well-controlled studies in pregnant women.
+However, prolonged or repeated corticoid use during pregnancy has been associated with an increased risk of intra-uterine growth retardation.
 MAXITROL® (neomycin and polymyxin B sulfates and dexamethasone ophthalmic ointment) should be used during pregnancy only if the potential benefit to the mother justifies the potential risk to the embryo or fetus.
 Infants born of mothers who have received substantial doses of corticosteroids during pregnancy should be observed carefully for signs of hypoadrenalism.

-Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
+Systemically administered corticosteroids appear in human milk, could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
 It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when MAXITROL (neomycin and polymyxin B sulfates and dexamethasone ophthalmic ointment) is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when MAXITROL® (neomycin and polymyxin B sulfates and dexamethasone ophthalmic ointment) is administered to a nursing woman.

 Adverse reactions have occurred with steroid/anti-infective combination drugs which can be attributed to the steroid component, the anti-infective component, or the combination.
 Exact incidence figures are not available since no denominator of treated patients is available.

 Reactions occurring most often from the presence of the anti-infective ingredient are allergic sensitizations.
-The reactions due to the steroid component are: elevation of intraocular pressure (IOP) with possible development of glaucoma, and infrequent optic nerve damage; posterior subcapsular cataract formation ; and delayed wound healing.
+The reactions due to the steroid component are: elevation of IOP with possible development of glaucoma, and infrequent optic nerve damage; posterior subcapsular cataract formation; and delayed wound healing.

 Secondary Infection: The development of secondary infection has occurred after use of combinations containing steroids and antimicrobials.
 Fungal infections of the cornea are particularly prone to develop coincidentally with long-term applications of steroid.
 The possibility of fungal invasion must be considered in any persistent corneal ulceration where steroid treatment has been used.
+Keratitis, conjunctivitis, corneal ulcers, and conjunctival hyperemia have occasionally been reported following use of steroids.
 Secondary bacterial ocular infection following suppression of host responses also occurs.